English football league system: Cup eligibility

 In the case of the FA Cup, entrance from Level 10 clubs depends upon ranking within the league the club is in, and depends on the number of Level 9 clubs participating.
 For instance, the 2017–18 FA Cup saw 77 teams compete from level 10 out of the 338 in total at that level.

-Below level 11 the pyramid becomes regional and the cups become accordingly regional.
+Below level 11, the pyramid becomes regional and the cups become accordingly regional.
 Further down the pyramid is split on a county basis, counties having their own cups accordingly.
 This excludes some tournaments marked "Senior Cups", which often are competitions between teams representing top professional clubs in a given district, and may be little more than derbies, such as the Gloucestershire Cup, which originally included all teams in Gloucestershire, but then came to be contested as a Bristol derby.

 The system

 Level one in the pyramid, the top division of English football, is run by the Premier League (which gives its name to the competition in that division), the winners of which are regarded as the champions of England.
 Levels two to four are run by the English Football League.
 Together, these four divisions make up what is known as "league football".

 The leagues below level four are classed as "non-League football", meaning they are outside the EFL.
 The leagues at levels five to ten comprise the National League System (NLS), and come under the direct jurisdiction of the Football Association.
 The top level (level 5) of the NLS is known as "step 1", the next (level 6) as "step 2", and so on.
 Until 2020, level 11 divisions were designated as "step 7", but that year were re-designated as "Regional Feeder Leagues".

+After the 2023–24 season, four runners-up competed in the play-offs where an additional club was guaranteed promotion from each step 5 division, with the number of relegations from each of the eight level 8 divisions remained at two as each step 4 division increased its divisional size to 22 teams.
+The resulting 16 vacancies at step 5 were filled by relegating only one club per level 9 division, rather than two.
+Ahead of 2024–25, two promotions out of each step 5 division into its step 4 counterpart remained and the number of clubs automatically relegated out of each step 5 division reverted to two, reflecting a long-term FA aim to "create consistency" at each step of the NLS pyramid.

 The system is only defined as far as level 11.
 What follows is a notional structure, based on which leagues promote and relegate to each other.